edgepointlearning/edgepointlearning.com/src/collections/blog/2023-05-17-accessible-elearning-programs.md

 ---
 date: 2023-02-16
-title: "How to Design Accessible eLearning: 10 Guideline"
+title: "How to Design Accessible eLearning: 10 Guidelines"
 permalink: /blog/accessible-elearning-programs/
 image: blog/2023/2023-05-17-accessible-elearning-programs.jpg
 meta:  What is accessible eLearning, and why is it so important?
 Discover key regulations to follow, and how to make your online training accessible for learners.